Cray-HPE/docs-csm/operations/rack_resiliency/Zones.md

 - For more information on adding prefix refer to [Enabling Rack Resiliency](Enabling_Rack_Resiliency.md#enabling-rack-resiliency).
 - By default, zone-id is decided based on the xname (1-5 chars) of the Kubernetes node.

-## Setting up zones for Ceph nodes
+## Setting up zones for Ceph Storage nodes

 Similar to Kubernetes topology spread constraints (for Master and Worker), Ceph zoning is required on Storage nodes (Utility storage nodes) for creating zones.

 The objective of Ceph zoning is to make sure Ceph data gets replicated at rack level across Storage nodes, so that there is no data loss in case of a rack failure.
 Ceph provides the CRUSH map algorithm which helps to segregate the storage nodes across zones.
 Using a combination of CRUSH rules and bucket types (hosts, racks, rows, etc.), the data can be replicated across zones.

-## 1 Creating Ceph zones with CRUSH
+### Creating Ceph zones with CRUSH

 ![Hierarchy of CRUSH "buckets" (rack, host, osd) before and after CEPH Zoning](../../img/Ceph-Zone.png)

-Currently CSM has **host** as the top of [hierarchy of bucket](https://docs.ceph.com/en/latest/rados/operations/crush-map/) of Ceph.
+Currently CSM has **host** as the top of [hierarchy of buckets](https://docs.ceph.com/en/latest/rados/operations/crush-map/) of Ceph.
-To implement MPFD domains for storage nodes, the new bucket **rack** is introduced on top of the hierarchy.
+To implement Management Plane Failure Domains for storage nodes, the new bucket **rack** is introduced on top of the hierarchy.
 As shown in the above diagram, storage nodes get added to a **rack** bucket based on their physical location in the rack.
 Refer to [placement discovery](Setup.md#stage-2---placement-discovery) for details on how physical placement of storage nodes is discovered.
 More than one storage node can be added to the same bucket.

 Rack Resiliency preconfigures rack buckets as well as adds the storage nodes to them.
 Refer to [Ceph zoning](Setup.md#stage-4---ceph-zoning) for details on how the nodes discovered during placement discovery are grouped in rack buckets.

-## 2 Ceph service zoning
+### Ceph service zoning

 The current Ceph setup on CSM deploys three sets of Ceph services (Monitors, Managers, and MDS) on the nodes `ncn-s001`, `ncn-s002`, and `ncn-s003` in a hard-coded configuration.
 This approach, however, does not support Rack Resiliency, as the services are statically assigned to specific nodes.